History of immigration to the United States: Demography

 After 1880, larger steam-powered oceangoing ships replaced sailing ships, which resulted in lower fares and greater immigrant mobility.
 In addition, the expansion of a railroad system in Europe made it easier for people to reach oceanic ports to board ships.
 Meanwhile, farming improvements in Southern Europe and the Russian Empire created surplus labor.
-Young people between the ages of 15 to 30 were predominant among newcomers.
-This wave of migration, constituting the third episode in the history of U.S. immigration, may be better referred to as a flood of immigrants, as nearly 25 million Europeans made the long trip.
-Italians, Greeks, Hungarians, Poles, and others speaking Slavic languages made up the bulk of this migration.
-2.5 to 4 million Jews were among them.
+Young people between the ages of 15 and 30 were predominant among newcomers.
+In this wave of migration, constituting the third episode in the history of U.S. immigration, nearly 25 million Europeans made the long trip.
+Italians, Greeks, Hungarians, Poles, and other Slavs made up the bulk of this migration, with 2.5 to 4 million Jews being among them.

 Destinations

 Each group evinced a distinctive migration pattern in terms of the gender balance within the migratory pool, the permanence of their migration, their literacy rates, the balance between adults and children, and the like.
-But they shared one overarching characteristic: they flocked to urban destinations and made up the bulk of the U.S. industrial labor pool, making possible the emergence of such industries as steel, coal, automotive, textile, and garment production, enabling the United States to leap into the front ranks of the world's economic giants.
+However, they shared one overarching characteristic: they flocked to urban destinations and made up the bulk of the U.S. industrial labor pool, which allowed the emergence of such industries as steel, coal, automotive, textile, and garment production and enabled the United States to leap into the front ranks of the world's economic giants.